Desert castles

-The Umayyad desert castles, of which the desert castles of Jordan represent a prominent part, are fortified palaces or castles in what was the then Umayyad province of Bilad al-Sham.
-Most Umayyad "desert castles" are scattered over the semi-arid regions of north-eastern Jordan, with several more in Syria, Israel and the West Bank (Palestine).
+The desert castles or qasrs are often called Umayyad desert castles, since the vast majority of these fortified palaces or castles were built by the Umayyad dynasty in their province of Bilad ash-Sham, with a few Abbasid exceptions.
+The desert castles of Jordan represent a prominent part of this group of buildings, with most Umayyad "desert castles" being scattered over the semi-arid regions of north-eastern Jordan, with several more in Syria, Israel and the West Bank (Palestine), just one in Lebanon, and just one Abbasid exception in Iraq.

 Name

 What is known in English as a "desert castle" is known in Arabic as qaṣr (singular), quṣur being the plural.
-However, qasr is a widely-used Arabic word for palace, castle or fortress, so only a few of the buildings called quṣur are "desert castles".
+However, qasr is a widely used Arabic word for palace, castle or fortress, so only a few of the buildings called quṣur are "desert castles".

-Brief description
+Historical background

-The Umayyads erected a number of characteristic palaces, some in the cities, but mostly in the semi-arid regions, and some along important trading routes.
-The castles were built roughly between 660 and 750 under the Umayyad Caliphate, which had made Damascus, now in Syria, their new capital in 661.
-After the Abbasid Revolution of 750, the capital moved to the newly-built Baghdad and some of the buildings were never completed.
+The Umayyads erected several characteristic palaces, some in the cities but mostly in the semi-arid regions, and some along important trading routes.
+The castles were built roughly between 660 and 750 under the Umayyad Caliphate, which had made Damascus, now in Syria, their capital in 661.
+After the Abbasid revolution of 750, the capital moved to the newly built Baghdad, and some of the buildings were never completed.

+After the Limes Arabicus was abandoned by the Roman Empire, many of the castra continued to be in use.
+This continuity was subject to archaeological investigations in the fort of Qasr al-Hallabat, which at different times served as a Roman castrum, Christian cenobitic monastery, and finally as an Umayyad qasr.